Geometric goodness of fit measure to detect patterns in data point clouds: Preliminary Aspects

 The $R^2$ has the deficiency that it increases if we add new variables to the model.
 A better statistic to measure the goodness of fit but penalizing the inclusion of nuisance variable is the Adjusted $R^2$,

 These measures could detect if a data point cloud could be fitted through some function.
 However, if the structure of the data has anomalous patterns $R^2$ could be insufficient.

-For example in Figure~\ref{fig:fittedR2} presents this phenomena.
-For two datasets the ``Ishigami'' and ``Circle with one hole'' models (they are presented in Section~\ref{sec:results}).
-We adjusted a polinomial of degree 8 to each one using least-square regression.
+For example Figure~\ref{fig:fittedR2} presents this phenomena for two data sets.
+We adjusted a polynomial of degree 8 to each set using least-square regression; the ``Ishigami'' and ``Circle with one hole'' models are presented in Section~\ref{sec:results}.

-The Ishigami model presents strong non-linearity in their second variable.
-The model could capture the relevant pattern of the data and we got a \(R^2 = 0.448 \) and \(R^2_{Adj} = 0.4435\) (panel \textbf{(c)} telling us that we could capture around the 44\% of the total variability of the data.
-In the other cases notices how the classic regression failed to capture any of their features.
+The Ishigami model presents strong non-linearity in its second variable.
+The model could capture the relevant pattern of the data and we got a \(R^2 = 0.448 \) and \(R^2_{Adj} = 0.4435\) (panel \textbf{(c)}).
+This tells us that we could capture around the 44\% of the total variability of the data.
+We point out that classic regression failed to capture any of geometric features.
 In particular the \(R^2\) and $R^2_{Adj}$ are near to zero.

-The issue with the panels \textbf{(a)}, \textbf{(b)} and \textbf{(d)} of Figure~\ref{fig:fittedR2} is the fitted models are inflexible with respect to data used.
-In particular, the ``Circle with one hole'' model requires a better understanding about the anomalous geometry of the data cloud point.
-The next Section will be advocate to get a better insight in how to determine the geometric structure of the data.
+The issue with panels \textbf{(a)}, \textbf{(b)} and \textbf{(d)} in Figure~\ref{fig:fittedR2} is that the fitted models are inflexible with respect to the data that we used.
+In particular, the ``Circle with one hole'' model requires a better understanding about the anomalous geometry of the data cloud.
+The next Section explores how to better determine the geometric structure of the data to overcome this shortcomings.